Who We Are

 The Streets Maintenance Section is dedicated to providing the City of Reno with safe, clean streets.
 Staff strives to preserve the good pavement within the City of Reno by crack sealing over 15 million square feet per a year.
-Potholes are repaired within one working day.
-If you see a pothole, please call Reno Direct at 334-INFO.
+If you see a pothole, please call Reno Direct at 334-4636.

 Reno City employees live and work in the local community, and our families are your neighbors.
 Our staff, cares about the quality of life in our region and we are committed to making the City of Reno a safe and healthy place to live.
 Your input is valued so if you have any suggestions on how we can best serve you, please let us know.